objectives materials technology background activities assessment resources

 2. Research the history of the "Happy Birthday" song.

-4. Decorate an ideal birthday cake using art supplies such as colored paper, markers, paint, glitter, and pipe cleaners or computer software such as KidPix to draw and decorate cakes with clip art or other graphics.
+4. Decorate an ideal birthday cake using art supplies such as colored paper, markers, paint, glitter, and pipe cleaners or computer software to draw and decorate cakes with clip art or other graphics.
 Make a slide show with all the drawing, or hang cake artwork in a class "cake quilt" design on the classroom wall.
 Alternate cake squares with text square from students' own stories about birthdays.
+See the sample cake quilt.

 5. Compare the baking, buying, and eating of birthday cakes with other Louisiana cakes, for example wedding cakes, King cakes, Valentine's Day cakes, Christmas or other holiday cakes in discussions, essays, or drawings.
 Make and decorate a large Venn diagram comparing all the cakes that students identify.